 Get in touch for package offers, large group discounts and tailored sessions for your organisation.

 Grant Paulson is a First Nations change agent with ancestry from the Birriah, Bunjalung and Kamilaroi peoples.
-Grant is interested in strength based culturally affirming social change in community.
+He is interested in strength based culturally affirming social change in community.

 Our calendar for the 2023 Learning Program is evolving so keep checking for more details.